HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

 Since 2022, there has been a nominal increase in the percentage of sites whose `robots.txt` files return a 200 status code.
 In 2024, 83.9% of `robots.txt` files for mobile sites returned a 200 status code, while 83.5% of desktop sites returned a 200 status code.
-That’s up from 2022 when mobile and desktop sites returned 200 status codes of 82.4% and desktop 81.5%, respectively.
+That's up from 2022 when mobile and desktop sites returned 200 status codes of 82.4% and desktop 81.5%, respectively.

-This small increase signals that, despite the standard’s relatively recent formalization, its previous three-decade history had already led to wide-scale adoption.
+This small increase signals that, despite the standard's relatively recent formalization, its previous three-decade history had already led to wide-scale adoption.

 Additionally, the difference between mobile and desktop sites returning a 200 status code has now narrowed to just a 0.4% difference, compared to the 1.1% gap in 2022.
 While one cannot draw a definitive conclusion for the percentage decrease, one possible explanation can be the greater adoption of mobile responsive design principles versus the previous prevalence of separate mobile sites.

 HTTP status codes significantly impact how a `robots.txt` file functions.
 When the file returns a 4XX status code, it is assumed there are no crawling restrictions.
 Awareness of this behavior has continued to increase as we see a continuing trend of fewer 404 responses to `robots.txt` files.

-In 2022, 15.8% of mobile sites’ `robots.txt` files returned a 404 status code and 16.5% of desktop sites.
-Now in 2024, it’s down to 14.1% for mobile site visits and 14.3% for desktop.
+In 2022, 15.8% of mobile sites' `robots.txt` files returned a 404 status code and 16.5% of desktop sites.
+Now in 2024, it's down to 14.1% for mobile site visits and 14.3% for desktop.
 The drops are fairly consistent with the growth of `robots.txt` returning 200 status codes, suggesting more sites have decided to implement a `robots.txt` file.

 Only 1.7% of mobile and 1.5% of desktop crawls in 2024 received no response.
 Google interprets these as an error caused by the server.

 For 0.1% of both mobile and desktop requests tested, we received an error code in the 5xx range.
-While these error codes represent a tiny percentage, it’s worth noting that for Google this would mean the search engine would consider the whole site blocked from crawling for 30 days.
+While these error codes represent a tiny percentage, it's worth noting that for Google this would mean the search engine would consider the whole site blocked from crawling for 30 days.
 After 30 days, the search engine would revert to using a previously fetched version of the file.
 If a prior cached version isn't available, it is assumed the search engine crawled all of the content hosted on the site.

 The nominal error rate suggests that simple text files in most cases -- or handled automatically by many popular CMS systems that provide a `robots.txt` directive -- are not a large challenge.